2021–22 Serie C

-The 2021–22 Serie C was the eighth season of the unified Serie C division, the third tier of the Italian football league system.
+The 2021–22 Serie C was the 63rd season of the Serie C, the third tier of the Italian football league system, organized by the Lega Pro.

 Changes

 The league is composed by 60 teams, divided into three different groups.
 On 31 May 2021, the league committee decreed the three groups would be split horizontally in geographical terms, from north to south.
 The group composition was decided and formalized by the committee on 9 August.

 The following teams have changed division since the 2020–21 season: